tifanihusna/starter-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 50

-title: Publications (Peer-Reviewed Journals)
+title: Publications
-subtitle: ''
+subtitle: 'peer-reviewed journals'

 content:
   # Page type to display.
 E.g. post, talk, publication...